BrettGregson/svgloader/README.md

 sveegee.stopSVG(500);
 ```

-Stops the SVG sequence and fades out in speficied milliseconds (Default is 500 if not provided)
+Stops the SVG sequence and fades out in specified milliseconds (Default is 500 if not provided)